leo-project/leofs/docs/admin/settings/leo_gateway.md

 #### Configuration related to Disk Cache

 A total number of directories to store cache files is equal to `cache.cache_workers`.
 A maximum size of a cacheable object per a directory has been determined by `cache.cache_disc_capacity / cache.cache_workers`.
-If the size of a requested object more than the maximum size, LeoFS Gateway avoids storing the object into the disk cache.
+If the size of a requested object more than the maximum size, LeoGateway avoids storing the object into the disk cache.

-And also, when size of a requested object more than `cache.cache_max_content_len`, LeoFS Gateway similarly refuses to store the object into the disk cache.
+And also, when size of a requested object more than `cache.cache_max_content_len`, LeoGateway similarly refuses to store the object into the disk cache.

 ![Figure: Disk Cache Limits](../../assets/leofs-gateway-disk-cache-size.png)